 - Models with an auto-shutoff will turn themselves off automatically if the oil becomes too hot, lowering the chances of an oil fire in the kitchen.

 - The best deep fryers have a breakaway electrical cord that prevents the entire fryer from tipping over and spilling hot oil on the floor if somebody accidentally trips over the cord.

 - Lids are also an important safety feature.
-Cooking oil fires spread if you throw water on them.
+Cooking oil fires spread if water is thrown on them.
 The best way to put out an oil fire is to smother it with a lid.
-Putting a lid on a deep fryer while cooking prevents hot oil from popping and splattering.
+Putting a lid on a deep fryer while food cooks prevents hot oil from popping and splattering.

 Our Top Picks

 Add crispy french fries, chicken wings, and other deep-fried dishes to your meals at home with one of these reliable deep fryers.